412.246.9358 (Pittsburgh), 484.915.3100 (Philadelphia) [email protected]

 You’ve seen the news stories – millions of tax returns unprocessed, suspension of collection efforts, lengthy delays in receiving tax refunds.
 The IRS is short-staffed and in the process of hiring hundreds of new staff members to slash the backlog.
 Sure, the IRS is open, but its focus is on the “mission-critical” functions – the most important, central actions for the IRS to conduct its business.
 Bottom line, the IRS is running behind, and it will take months to recover.

-irs, internal revenue service, lengthy delays, irs backlog, tax problems The IRS faced a unique collision of events – running three rounds of Economic Impact Payments, short-staffed with lots of returns needing review because of mistakes, and being responsible for integrating new tax law changes (like the Advanced Premium Tax Credit and the Child Tax Credit) designed to give families some economic relief because of the pandemic.
+The IRS faced a unique collision of events – running three rounds of Economic Impact Payments, short-staffed with lots of returns needing review because of mistakes, and being responsible for integrating new tax law changes (like the Advanced Premium Tax Credit and the Child Tax Credit) designed to give families some economic relief because of the pandemic.
 Add that all together and you get massive backlogs and lengthy delays.

 How do these COVID-related circumstances impact you?
 Let’s imagine a few scenarios: